 About Peter van Dijk

 Peter van Dijk (February 13, 1929 – September 7, 2019) was an American architect born in Indonesia who spent most of his childhood in the Netherlands.
 After earning his undergraduate degree from the University of Oregon, he enrolled in the master’s degree program in architecture at the Massachusetts Institute of Technology (MIT).
-There he would study with the great Louis Kahn and Pietro Belluschi.
-Belluschi introduced Van Dijk to Eero Saarinen, of St. Louis Arch fame, who gave van Dijk his first job.
+There, he studied with the great Louis Kahn and Pietro Belluschi.
+Belluschi introduced Van Dijk to Eero Saarinen, of St. Louis Arch fame, who gave Van Dijk his first job.
 He worked four years for Saarinen, whom he remembers as a “great teacher, never arrogant, and very supportive of younger talent.”

 Van Dijk also spent a year in Rome on a Fulbright fellowship, immersing himself in the enduring art and architecture of the Renaissance.
 “The thoughtful architect,” he once wrote, “will appraise the spirit which moved other ages”—not for the purposes of imitating, but of “truly understanding it, which means seeing the thousand ties which bind architecture to its own age”—everything, that is, from materials to assumptions about things like community and our place in the universe.